 The Piano Roll Editor allows you edit individual notes and tweak aspects of their playback.

-To open the Piano Roll Editor (PRE), right-click on a measure in the score and choose the Piano Roll Editor option from the context menu.
+To open the Piano Roll Editor (PRE), right-click on a measure (the spaces within the five lines if it is a five line staff.
+Not: the space between two piano staffs, nor right-click on a note / rest) in the score and choose the Piano Roll Editor option from the context menu.
 The Piano Roll Editor will open showing the staff and measure where you clicked.
 If the Piano Roll Editor is already open, it will be updated to show the new staff and measure you clicked on.